Jeanne de Laval

 Jeanne de Laval (10 November 1433 – 19 December 1498), was the second wife and titular queen consort of René, Duke of Anjou and Bar and former King of Naples and Sicily.

 Early life

 Combined coat of arms of Jeanne and her husband René of Naples.
 Marble with traces of polychromy, from the base of the Bearing of the Cross altarpiece in Saint-Didier at Avignon.

 Jeanne was born on 10 November 1433 at Auray, Brittany, the daughter of Guy XIV de Laval, Count of Laval and Isabella of Brittany.
-Her paternal grandparents were Jean de Montfort (who following the dispositions in his marriage contract took the name and arms of the Laval family, assuming the name to Guy XIII of Laval) and Anne de Laval (daughter and heiress of Guy XII de Laval), and her maternal grandparents were John V, Duke of Brittany, and Jeanne of France (daughter of King Charles VI of France and Isabeau of Bavaria).

 Her father Guy fought with Joan of Arc.
-His eldest son Francis de Laval, a Grand Master of France, would succeed him as Guy XV, Count of Laval.
-He had another two sons by his first wife Isabelle, Pierre de Laval and Jean de Laval.
-Including Jeanne, he had a total of seven daughters, two of them died in early infancy.
-By his second wife, Françoise de Dinan, he had three sons.

 Marriage

 Portrait of René of Anjou and Jeanne de Laval, by Nicolas Froment.

 A marriage contract was drawn up on 3 September 1454 between Jeanne's father and King René of Naples and Sicily.
 The wedding was celebrated on 10 September 1454, at the Abbey of St. Nicholas in Angers.
 At the age of twenty-one Jeanne married René, whose first wife, Isabella of Lorraine, had died the previous year.
 Jeanne's husband was more than twenty years her senior.
 The marriage, however, was happy.
 Jeanne, who was sweet and affectionate, seems to have been much loved by her husband.
 She became stepmother to René's children, who included the future John II, Duke of Lorraine, Margaret of Anjou, and Yolande, Duchess of Lorraine.
 Jeanne's marriage to René was childless.

 After living three years in the surrounding mansions of Angers and Saumur, Jeanne and René lived in Provence in 1457 to 1462.
 They lived in Anjou from 1462 to 1469.
 In Aix-en-Provence, Angers, Jeanne participated with her husband in literary and scholarly pursuits at his court.

 René composed a 10,000 verse ode to Jeanne entitled, "The Idyl of Regnault and Jeanneton".
 The poem was a debate on love between a shepherd and shepherdess with a pilgrim as arbiter.
 However, it sometimes seems to contain a good dose of conventional fiction.
 During his stay at Tarascon in Provence, René granted Jeanne the barony of Les Baux, which belonged to the Counts of Provence.
 She exchanged it on 18 February 1475 at Aix-en-Provence for Berre.
 She continued to live in Provence from 1469 to 1480.